Lectures

 4:30 p.m.

-The United Nations Development Program’s Human Development Report 2009 breaks new ground in applying thumbnailCAGYNY4Ba human development approach to the study of movement, covering both internal and international migration.
+The United Nations Development Program’s Human Development Report 2009 breaks new ground in applying a human development approach to the study of movement, covering both internal and international migration.
 It discusses who moves, where and why.
 It looks at the multiple impacts of migration for all who are affected by it —not just those who move, but also those who stay, and links these to policies.
 The report lays out a major policy agenda designed to promote the human development outcomes of migration.

 Dr. Francisco Rodríguez, Head of Research at the Human Development Report, will be presenting a summary of key findings, and Susan Gzech and Michael T. Klare will be adding to the discussion before we open the floor to Q&A from the public.
 The discussion will be followed by an open reception with all of our speakers at the Daniel Family Commons.